c3lang/c3-web/src/content/docs/Language Common/optionals-advanced.md

     int! a = test(); // IoError.FILE_NOT_FOUND
     int! b = test(); // IoError.FILE_NOT_FOUND

-    // We can tell these appart by default assigning our own unique
+    // We can tell these apart by default assigning our own unique
     // Excuse.
 Our custom Excuse is assigned only if an
     // empty Optional is returned.
     int! c = test() ??
 NoHomework.DOG_ATE_MY_HOMEWORK?;